plesk/ext-home-screen-example/README.md

 ### 8. Skeleton Size `getSkeletonSize()`

 Defines the size of the skeleton (content placeholder) to be shown while the block’s content is being loaded.
 This option is only applicable when the block is set to load asynchronously.

-- **Default behavior**: A skeleton size of 2 is used as the placeholder.
+By default, the size of the skeleton is set to 2.

 **Example:**